Unfortunately, due to COVID-19, this program has been cancelled.

 - An iClicker, new or used* (Note: NOT an iClicker 2)

-*The iClicker is a radio frequency device that allows students to respond to questions the instructor poses in class.
-Information about using iClickers is available from Cornell Information Technologies.
+*Information about using iClickers is available from Cornell Information Technologies.
 Devices can be purchased from the Cornell Store or other vendors such as Amazon.com.
+Alternatively, students can purchase and use the service provided by the smartphone app REEF, which connects to the iClicker system.

 - View your opening weekend and check-in schedule.